gristlabs/grist-help/help/self-managed.md

     number, the units of the number are milliseconds.
   * `GRIST_FORCE_LOGIN`: (optional) when set to `true` this will instruct Grist to redirect anonymous users to a login page.

+For our SaaS, we use a custom authentication system based around AWS Cognito.
+Currently, we have no plans to release that as part of Core or Enterprise.

 ## Special authentication methods {: .tag-ee }